iainctduncan/papers/source/conclusion.rst

 run the Scheme interpreter within the Max audio rendering loop, and use some form of thread-safe queuing to pass Max messages in and out of the scheduler or main thread.
-It is likely that this would be more practical when used in conjuction with an improved garbage collector.
+It is likely that this would be more practical when used in conjunction with an improved garbage collector.
 While control rate signals generated from Scheme are unlikely to be possible with the same latency as those generated from C (given the unavoidable extra